 But, if you are getting married at a private venue, whether it be your own house, rented space, or a backyard, you have to consider that the cost will be much higher than that of a hall pricing.

-You will need to bring in your own tables, bartender, glasses, alcohol, serving accessories, alcohol permits, and all the essentials for you to be able to serve alcohol.
+You will need to bring in tables, a bartender, glasses, alcohol, serving accessories, alcohol permits, and all the essentials for you to be able to serve alcohol.

-You can also consider DIY-ing beverage stations like an Easy Sangria DIY Bar.
+You can also consider DIY-ing beverage stations like an Easy Sangria DIY Bar to help you save time and money.

 Should your wedding have an open bar?

-If your guests (friends and family) are not huge drinkers but would still want to have a somewhat steady flow of drinks, you can opt for a standard bar.
+If your guests (friends and family) are not huge drinkers but would still want to have a somewhat steady flow of drinks, you can opt for a standard limited open bar.

 Another option for this is a minimalist bar, where you only serve the basics: wine, signature cocktail, beer, and a few hard options.

-When most of your guests (60-70%) are non-drinkers, you can also consider a “consumption” basis.
+When most of your guests (60-70%) are non-drinkers, you can also consider a “consumption” basis with your venue or hall.

 Creatively, you can set a 1-hour open bar for your cocktail or mingling part of the night, then move on to the 4-5 limited drink options.
-This approach will help you manage your budget better.
+This approach will help you manage your budget better yet still get some drinks flowing for your wedding guests.

 If you are limiting the bar, you can only “open” it for some number of hours after dinner.
 Serving welcome “signature drinks” will still give your guests “drinks” without breaking the bank.